 From Chora Sfakion you climb through the Ilinga Gorge to the authentic village of Anopolis.
 Here you meet locals in the kafenion and you may try one of those excellent Sfakiana pittas yourself: a sort of pancake with cream cheese and honey.
 This will give you energy for the rest of the walk.
 You will descend along a terrific path to the village of Loutro, hidden in a tiny, perfectly round, bay.
 Loutro is only accessible by ferry or walking and there are no cars.
 Throughout the walk, you will have splendid views of the sea and Loutro.
 You spend the last two nights of this tour in Loutro.

 - Walking for the day: 10 km, approx. 4-5 hrs, ↑600m ↓670m

 Day 7: Aradhena Gorge

 Via a steep zig-zag path you climb up to the village Anopolis.
 From here you walk further onto Ancient Aradhena, located on the edge of the impressive Aradhena Gorge.
 A spectacular path takes you down into the Aradhena Gorge which you follow until you reach the coast.
 During the last part of today’s walk, you will follow a path along the coast back to Loutro.

 - Walking for the day: 16 km, approx. 6-7 hrs, ↑840m ↓840m

 Day 8: Rest Day / Paleochora

-Take the ferry to Paleochora (not included, tickets available only on site).
-Depending on your arrival time, you can go for a stroll to the cozy seaside town of Paleochora and explore the nearby Venetian fortress and several sandy and rocky beaches.
+Take the ferry to Paleochora (not included, tickets available only on-site).
+Depending on your arrival time, you can go for a stroll to the cosy seaside town of Paleochora and explore the nearby Venetian fortress and several sandy and rocky beaches.